-Phonemic Awareness Screenings
+Phonological Awareness Screenings

-The Speech-Language Pathologists and District Literacy and Numeracy Teachers developed a phonemic awareness screening tool for SK students.
+The Speech-Language Pathologists have developed a phonological awareness screening tool for SK students.
 The screening for all SK students is completed in October of each school year.
-Collaborative planning between the Speech-Language Pathologists, Program Resource Teachers, Kindergarten Year 2 teachers, and teachers teaching a combined Kindergarten Year 2 - Grade 1 classroom provide individualized programming for struggling students and also classroom strategies focused on oral language development.
+Collaborative planning between the Speech-Language Pathologists, Program Resource Teachers, Kindergarten Year 2 teachers, and teachers teaching a combined Kindergarten Year 2 - Grade 1 classroom provide individualized programming for struggling students and classroom strategies focused on oral language development.
 All Kindergarten Year 2 students are screened again in April to determine the progress of the students and to further identify students at risk.
 The screening process also provides for the screening of Grade One students deemed to be "at risk".